jlvdb/TheliWrapper/README.md

        installation/gui-2.10.3-noGUI.tar.gz

-   which only contains the reduction scripts and parameter files.
-If you want to able to use the GUI as well,
-   [download it](https://www.astro.uni-bonn.de/theli/gui/download.html) and
-   install it with
+   which only contains the reduction scripts, parameter files and reference catalogues.
+If you want to able to use the GUI as well, [download it](https://www.astro.uni-bonn.de/theli/gui/download.html) and install it with